How to test, adjust and balance HVAC systems

 e.
 Records and report data on HVAC systems testing

-2. TAB agency shall prepare report of recommendations for correcting unsatisfactory mechanical performance when system cannot be successfully balanced.
+2. The TAB agency shall prepare a report with recommendations for correcting unsatisfactory mechanical performance when the system cannot be successfully balanced.

-3. Based on the balancing report, forms should be finalized by Plant Engineering and attached to the TAB report and installation operation and validation protocol.
+3. Based on the balancing report, Plant Engineering should finalize the forms and attach them to the TAB report and installation operation and validation protocol.

 f.
 Training on HVAC systems testing

-Testing and balancing Engineer shall train the company maintenance personnel on troubleshooting procedures and testing, adjusting and balancing procedures.
-Review with personnel, the information contained in the operating and maintenance Data.
+The testing and balancing Engineer shall train the company maintenance personnel on troubleshooting procedures and testing, adjusting, and balancing procedures.
+The engineer shall also review with personnel the information contained in the operating and maintenance Data.

-Training schedule should be made with the company through the Architect/Engineer with at least 7 days prior to commencing testing.
+The training schedule should be made with the company through the Architect/Engineer at least 7 days prior to commencing testing.

 Author: Kazi Hasan